Gümerdiğin: Economy

 Agriculture is the main part of the economy.
 There are two artificial lakes and also Sanı Çayı is used to supply water for the fields.
-Wheat, beans, apple and a bunch of vegetables are the main produce.
+Wheat, beans, apple and vegetables are the main produce.

 Education

-In Gümerdiğin there's a primary and a middle school but not a high school.
-The students from some neighbouring villages also attend school here.
+In Gümerdiğin there's a primary and a middle school, but not a high school.
+The students from some neighbouring villages attend school in Gümerdiğin.

 History

-The town was named after Seljuk commander Humar Tigin who came to the area after the Battle of Manzikert with his clan.
+The town was named after Seljuk commander Humar Tigin, who came to the area after the Battle of Manzikert with his clan.
 The name was slowly corrupted over time to its present form Gümerdiğin.

 Health

 In Gümerdiğin there's a state health office.
 In the office there a nurse, and a health officer but no doctor.
-When a doctor is needed people are transferred to Şabanözü where there's a State Hospital.
-Gümerdiğin is also lack of Pharmacy and the medicals can be obtained from Şabanözü also.
+When a doctor is needed people are transferred to Şabanözü, where there's a State Hospital.
+In Gümerdiğin there is also lack of a pharmacy and the medicine can also be obtained from Şabanözü.